-Small but mighty, the heart is a unique organ in our body.
+The heart is a unique organ in our body.
 It beats without conscious effort and impacts all of the major organ systems.
 It’s composed of special muscle fibers that allow it to carry out its main function, pumping freshly oxygenated blood throughout the body.
-With such an important role it’s hard to believe that this powerhouse is roughly the size of a human fist and weighs approximately 11 oz, it packs quite the punch!!
+In recognition of American Heart Health, here are some of the things you should know about heart wellness.

 Cardiovascular disease (CVD) is an umbrella term that refers to diseases of the heart and blood vessels such as stroke, high blood pressure, and heart attack.
 The most known form of CVD is coronary artery disease (CAD).
 Coronary artery disease is caused by a waxy buildup (plaque) in the arterial walls of the heart.
 Plaque forms from cellular waste, cholesterol and lipid deposits.
 (1) When it accumulates in the arteries it narrows the passageway for continuous blood flow which is known as atherosclerosis.